 Marv is the George and Winifred Clark Professor Emeritus of Chemistry and Biochemistry at the University of Notre Dame.
 His research has been involved in the discovery of antibiotics for the last thirty years.
 He is a consultant to a number of pharmaceutical companies on drug design and antibiotic discovery.

 Ivan has been a financial professional for over 25 years starting initially as a commercial banker, then progressing into various accounting, financial and investment management roles in the healthcare, pharmaceutical/biotechnology and technology sectors.
 He has served in senior financial management roles in clinical data services companies including Phoenix Data Systems, BioClinica, and Numoda.

 Hsiri has developed potent compounds targeted at both Tuberculous (TB) and Non-Tuberculous Mycobacterial (NTM) diseases.
 These compounds were discovered by a combination of rational design and serendipity.
 Patents on these compounds have now been issued in multiple countries and other patents have been filed in all major and relevant markets.

 Although Tuberculosis (TB) is an old disease, it continues to be a serious problem in much of the world.
 Approximately a third of the world has been infected with TB and there are more than 8 million new TB cases a year.
 TB in many areas is becoming a worsening problem because of the continually evolving drug resistance profile of the organism.
-The Hsiri drugs have been tested against the most resistant strains of TB and have been found to be active.
-Because of this profile, the lead Hsiri compounds are being testing in primate models of disease and pending the outcome of these tests, will be taken forward into formal studies leading to an IND at the FDA and clinical development.
+Hsiri compounds have been found to be active against some of the most resistant strains of TB.
+Because of this profile, some of Hsiri’s lead compounds are progressing through more robust animal models of this disease.